innotrade/enapso-graphdb-client/README.md

 ### Error Handling

-In case the login cannot be performed, because no connection to the GraphDB instance can be established, the following error will be returned:
+In case the login cannot be performed, because no connection to the tripleStore instance can be established, the following error will be returned:

 ```json
 {